wangterry88/CMUH-GenePipeline/README.md

 ## CMUH-GenePipeline

 1. A comprehensive Linux-based package for SNP array analysis in CMUH

 2. Demo of Pipeline is in `Demo.md`

 3.

-   30W version: CMUH TPMI 300,000 sample pipeline
+(A) 30W version: CMUH TPMI 300,000 sample pipeline
-   40W version: CMUH TPMI 400,000 sample pipeline
+(B) 40W version: CMUH TPMI 400,000 sample pipeline

 ## To run this package: (Main pipeline)